dtrizna/NeuralNetwork/README.md

       + choose higher `learning_rate`
       + verify if features are correctly normalized
   * If you supply `lambd` value to function, it will implement L2 Regularization.
-  * If you supple `keep_prob` value to function, it will implement DropOut Regularization (TODO).
+  * If you supply `keep_prob` value to function, it will implement DropOut Regularization (TODO).
 4. Tune Parameters/Hyperparameters on Dev set.
 5. Analyze algorithm performance on Test set.
-    - TODO: Use F1 Score
+    - Use F1 Score

+## TODO:
+- F1 Score
+- Batch Normalization

 # Binary Classification Example